C1. Patterns and Relationships

 Show the class the loyalty card of a person who has not yet viewed a movie and those of people who have viewed one, two, three and four movies respectively.
 The picture below illustrates two examples of sets of loyalty cards representing the amount spent according to the number of films viewed.
 For example, after viewing a movie for $5, there are five points on the card, after viewing a second movie, there are 10 points on the card and so on.

-Note: The non-numeric growing pattern thus created by the loyalty card representations makes it easier to determine the pattern rule.
-It is important to start the pattern with the representation of this particular loyalty card with no movie rentals because in subsequent learning tasks, some movie rental sites will require a subscription fee before a movie can be rented.
+Note: It is important to start the geometric pattern showing no movie rentals and highlight that some movie rental sites will require a subscription fee before a movie can be rented.

-Guide students to verbalize a rule that represents this relationship by asking questions such as:
+Guide students to verbalize a pattern rule by asking questions such as:

-• How would you describe the loyalty card of a customer who rented 12 movies?
+• How can you describe the points on a loyalty card of a customer who rented 12 movies?

 • How much did this customer spend on this movie rental site?

-• After renting 20 movies, how much would someone have spent?
+• After renting 20 movies, how much will this customer have spent?

 • What did you do to determine this amount?

-• How could you determine the amount paid quickly, regardless of the number of films rented?
+• How can you determine the amount paid, regardless of the number of films rented?

 Here is an example of how a student might express the pattern rule in everyday language: "After renting 20 movies, there will be 20 columns of 5, so 100 points on the loyalty card.
 Each point represents $1 spent.
 So, we always multiply by 5."